 The Foreign Investment Regulation Review: Ireland

 The location of choice for investment by multinational corporations, Ireland very much remains open for business as the English-speaking gateway to the lucrative European market.
-Ireland continues to lead the world in attracting high-value foreign direct investment (FDI) projects and its ability to attract such projects in key sectors – such as information and communications technology (ICT), life sciences, and financial and business services – has been globally acknowledged.2 Leading US companies in the technology and social media sectors with EMEA headquarters in Ireland, such as Google, LinkedIn, Dropbox, Airbnb, Microsoft, Salesforce, Facebook, Indeed and Twitter are a testament to Ireland's continued success in this regard.
-Indeed, nine of the top 10 US ICT companies are located in Ireland and this has earned the country a reputation as the 'CPU of ICT' in Europe.
-One third of multinationals in Ireland have had operations in the country for over 20 years, illustrating the commitment of these companies to Ireland.
+Ireland continues to lead the world in attracting high-value foreign direct investment (FDI) projects and its ability to attract such projects in key sectors – such as information and communications technology (ICT), life sciences, and financial and business services – has been globally acknowledged.2 Leading US companies in the technology and social media sectors with EMEA headquarters in Ireland, such as Google, Stripe, LinkedIn, Dropbox, Airbnb, Microsoft, Salesforce, Facebook, Indeed and Twitter are a testament to Ireland's continued success in this regard.
+Indeed, nine of the top 10 US ICT companies are located in Ireland.
+One-third of multinationals in Ireland have had operations in the country for over 20 years, illustrating their ongoing commitment to Ireland.

-Ireland also remains attractive as a holding company jurisdiction for large US-listed multinational corporations seeking to achieve an appropriate balance between the practicalities of day-to-day management, solid shareholder rights and robust corporate governance within a stable and well-developed legal and regulatory environment.
+Ireland also remains attractive as a holding company jurisdiction for large US-listed multinational corporations that seek to achieve an appropriate balance between the practicalities of day-to-day management, solid shareholder rights and robust corporate governance within a stable and well-developed legal and regulatory environment.

-The Irish economy consistently ranks as one of the most competitive in world and Ireland is fifth in the world when it comes to business efficiency.3 The full extent of the financial fallout caused by the covid-19 crisis remains to be seen, but a sizeable government stimulus package has been announced to aid economic recovery.
+The Irish economy consistently ranks as one of the most competitive in world and Ireland leads the field when it comes to investment incentives.3

 Ireland is home to a cutting-edge research and development sector, ranking first in the world in immunology, second in agricultural sciences and third in nanotechnology research.
 These rankings are underpinned by an exceptional level of collaboration between industry, academia, state agencies and regulatory authorities.4

-As part of its active promotion of foreign investment, the government operates a grant aid system administered by the Industrial Development Agency (IDA Ireland), which provides grant incentives to companies meeting certain criteria (linked to job creation and investment commitment with respect to specific locations).
-IDA Ireland is responsible for the promotion and development of foreign investment into Ireland and targets sectors that produce sophisticated and high-value products and services, such as the technology, online and pharmaceutical sectors.
+Grant incentives are available to companies meeting certain criteria linked to job creation and investment commitment with respect to specific locations.
+The Industrial Development Agency (IDA Ireland) is responsible for the promotion of FDI into Ireland and targets sectors that produce sophisticated and high-value products and services, such as the technology, online and pharmaceutical sectors.
 IDA Ireland, which has offices across the globe, can offer invaluable and practical advice and should certainly be a first port of call for companies evaluating Ireland as a potential location in which, and from which, to do business.

 Foreign investment regime

-Following the introduction of the ECB's Single Supervisory Mechanism (SSM) in November 2014, the Central Bank is the regulator (home state regulator) for 'less significant' institutions operating within Ireland, while the ECB is the home state regulator for significant institutions and works with the Central Bank to supervise these bodies.
-A credit institution will be considered significant if any one of the following conditions is met:
+The Central Bank of Ireland (Central Bank) is the home state regulator for 'less significant' institutions operating within Ireland, while the ECB is the home state regulator for significant institutions and works with the Central Bank to supervise these bodies.

 To obtain a licence for either a significant or a less significant credit institution, the undertaking must satisfy several criteria, including capital requirements and having appropriate and proper procedures in Ireland.
 Entities wishing to carry on an insurance or reinsurance business also require an authorisation from the Central Bank.

 The Central Bank is also the competent authority for the regulation of the securities market in Ireland.
-In addition, if the securities are listed on the Irish Stock Exchange, they will also be subject to regulation by the Stock Exchange.
+If securities are listed on the Irish Stock Exchange, they will also be subject to regulation by the Stock Exchange.

-Certain activities carried out in the life sciences sector are subject to regulation by the Health Products Regulatory Authority (HPRA).
+Activities in the life sciences sector are regulated by the Health Products Regulatory Authority (HPRA).
 The HPRA's role is to protect and enhance public and animal health by regulating medicines, medical devices and other health products.
-Manufacturers of human and veterinary medicines are required to hold a manufacturing authorisation granted by the HPRA.15 Manufacturing includes activities such as total and partial manufacture, dividing, packaging and repackaging, as well as importing medicinal products into Ireland from a country outside the European Economic Area (EEA).
-The HPRA will only grant a manufacturing authorisation if an applicant has at its disposal suitable and sufficient premises, equipment, facilities, staff, manufacturing operations and arrangements for quality control, record-keeping, handling, storage and distribution.
+Manufacturers of human and veterinary medicines must hold a manufacturing authorisation granted by the HPRA.14 The HPRA will only grant a manufacturing authorisation if an applicant has at its disposal suitable and sufficient premises, equipment, facilities, staff, manufacturing operations and arrangements for quality control, record-keeping, handling, storage and distribution.